actionml/harness/README.md

 ## Compute Engines

-The most obvious and common Compute Engine is Apache Spark but it is the4 responsibility of the Engine to specify and use the Compute Engine needed.
-For instance VW is used be the Contextual Bandit, and others may use Tensor flow, or other appropriate Engines.
-Some common ones will have APIs associated with them or the Engine may choose to deal with the one provided by the engine.
+The most obvious and common Compute Engine is Apache Spark but it is the responsibility of the Engine to specify and use the Compute Engine needed.
+Since Compute Engines are so diverse in APIs and usage no attempt is made by Harness to virtualize these.
+Typically the Algorithm class will do most interaction with the compute engine but this is not enforced by Harness.

 ## Mirror Event Store